Neradoc/circuitpython-sample-scripts/usb_serial/README.md

 This shows a two-way communication using JSON data between the board and the host computer.
 The computer code uses the `asyncio` module for asynchronous execution and prompts the user for a color by name (list in the code) or `(r,g,b)` values and sends it to the board, which will display the color on it's built-in neopixel.
 The keyword `blink` will make the on-board monochrome LED (if any) blink once.

 The board sends button presses that the host prints out.
 It makes a best effort to detect an existing built-in button.
-For example the A button on the Circuit Playground boards.
+For example the A button on the Circuit Playground boards, or the boot button on ESP boards.

 The board is expected to have a built-in neopixel.
 If it doesn't, replace it with external neopixels, a dotstar, a screen, etc. It might require to install the relevant libraires (`neopixel`, `adafruit_dotstar`, etc.) from the library bundle.